 6. Feature user-generated content

-Another great way to activate your online community is to encourage them to use seasonal hashtags related to your brand.
+Another great way to activate your online community is to encourage them to use your brand’s seasonal hashtags.
 Reward their engagement and creativity by sharing the best user-generated content to your social channels.
-Show your users that you appreciate their voices and their unique interpretations of your brand – that’s how brand loyalty is formed!
+Show your users that you appreciate their voices and their unique interpretations of your brand – that’s how you grow and nurture brand loyalty!